Section 8 notice received. You do not have to leave.

 Landlord intends to demolish or substantially reconstruct the property and cannot do so with the tenant in occupation.

-Your landlord must use the prescribed Form 3 (updated for the Renters' Rights Act 2025).
+Your landlord must use the form prescribed by regulations under the Housing Act 1988 s.8 (as amended by the Renters' Rights Act 2025).
 The notice must name the ground(s), state the facts relied on, and give the correct notice period for each ground.

 Notice period must expire

-Different grounds require different notice periods — 14 days for rent arrears, 2 months for Ground 1.
+Different grounds require different notice periods under the Renters' Rights Act 2025 — 4 weeks for rent grounds (8/10/11), 4 months for sale or move-in (Grounds 1 and 1A), and no minimum for Ground 14 (anti-social behaviour).
 The court cannot hear the case until the notice period has fully expired.

 Your landlord applies to the county court for a possession order.
-You will receive a claim form (N5B or N119) and a Defence form (N11B or N11M).
-You have 14 days to respond.
+You will receive a claim form (N5B or N119) and a Defence form (N11R).
+You have 14 days to file a defence under CPR 55.7.

 For discretionary grounds, the court holds a hearing.
 You can attend, present evidence, and argue against possession.
 The judge weighs all the circumstances — your situation counts.